anders94/bitcoin-supply.com/proposals/003-mt-gox-error.md

 ## Abstract
 First publically identified by *genjix* on https://bitcointalk.org/index.php?topic=50206.0 these UTXOs have a standard transaction script but with the flaw that they fail to push the public key onto the stack.
+Because there is no public key, no signature will satisfy these transactions.
 Therefore, all of these outputs are permanently lost.

 ## Implementation
 These UTXOs can be identified by checking to see if `script_asm` is `76a90088ac`: